CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 go to the next item in the queue.
 An additional sub-process of each relayer observes all multi-signing account transactions and once it reaches that submitted transaction (matched by the ID in memo) it provides evidence with transaction status and data (using the evidence queue).
-Once the such evidence is confirmed, the tx result and data will be passed to the next step of a workflow.
+Once such evidence is confirmed, the tx result and data will be passed to the next step of a workflow, and operation removed from the signing queue.

 ##### Operations deduplication